An overview of our classes and a rationale behind how we structure our school.

 “My favourite book is The BFG.
 The author is Roald Dahl.
 In the book I like Sophie because she has orange hair and orange is one of my favourite colours.”

-A pupil in Squirrel Class
+A pupil in Butterfly Class